Te Taketake Diploma in Applied Addictions Counselling (Level 7)

 This course requires 10 hours per week

-Gain specialized knowledge and skills to provide treatment to individuals with gambling, alcohol, and drug addiction problems.
+Gain the technical knowledge and skills to independently provide assessment and treatment for people with gambling, alcohol or drug use problems.

 What You're Signing Up For